victoriyaforsythe/PyIRI/docs/examples/ex_single_location.rst

    import numpy as np
    import PyIRI
-   import PyIRI.main_library as ml import PyIRI.plotting as plot
+   import PyIRI.edp_update as ml
+   import PyIRI.plotting as plot

-2. Specify a year, a month, and a day:
+1. Specify a year, a month, and a day:

 ::